Tonsillectomy & Adenoidectomy - Tonsil and

 The microdebrider is slow and does not control bleeding giving it little

-advantage using a scalpel.
+advantage over using a scalpel.

 surgery you do not want to go to the lowest bidder.
 Find an